open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### Duplicate instrument registration

-When more than one Instrument of the same `name` is created for identical Meters from the same MeterProvider, denoted _duplicate instrument registration_, the Meter MUST create a valid Instrument in every case.
-Here, "valid" means an instrument that is functional and can be expected to export data, despite potentially creating a [semantic error in the data model](data-model.md#opentelemetry-protocol-data-model-producer-recommendations).
+A _duplicate instrument registration_ occurs when more than one Instrument of the same [`name`](./api.md#instrument-name-syntax) is created for identical Meters from the same MeterProvider but they have different [identifying fields](./api.md#instrument).

+Whenever this occurs, users still need to be able to make measurements with the duplicate instrument.
+This means that the Meter MUST return a functional instrument that can be expected to export data even if this will cause [semantic error in the data model](data-model.md#opentelemetry-protocol-data-model-producer-recommendations).
-It is unspecified whether or under which conditions the same or different Instrument instance will be returned as a result of duplicate instrument registration.
-The term _identical_ applied to Instruments describes instances where all [identifying fields](./api.md#instrument) are equal.
-The term _distinct_ applied to Instruments describes instances where at least one field value is different.

-To accomidate [the recommendations from the data model](data-model.md#opentelemetry-protocol-data-model-producer-recommendations), the SDK MUST aggregate data from [identical Instruments](api.md#instrument) together in its export pipeline.

-When a duplicate instrument registration occurs, and it is not corrected with a View, a warning SHOULD be emitted.
+Additionally, users need to be informed about this error.
+Therefore, when a duplicate instrument registration occurs, and it is not corrected with a View, a warning SHOULD be emitted.
 The emitted warning SHOULD include information for the user on how to resolve the conflict, if possible.

 1. If the potential conflict involves multiple `description` properties, setting the `description` through a configured View SHOULD avoid the warning.
-2. If the potential conflict involves instruments that can be distinguished by a supported View selector (e.g., instrument type) a renaming View recipe SHOULD be included in the warning.
+2. If the potential conflict involves instruments that can be distinguished by a supported View selector (e.g. name, instrument kind) a renaming View recipe SHOULD be included in the warning.
 3. Otherwise (e.g., use of multiple units), the SDK SHOULD pass through the data by reporting both `Metric` objects and emit a generic warning describing the duplicate instrument registration.

+Outside of the following [sub-section](#name-conflict), it is unspecified whether or under which conditions the same or different Instrument instance will be returned as a result of duplicate instrument registration.
+The term _identical_ applied to Instruments describes instances where all [identifying fields](./api.md#instrument) are equal.
+The term _distinct_ applied to Instruments describes instances where at least one field value is different.

+To accommodate [the recommendations from the data model](data-model.md#opentelemetry-protocol-data-model-producer-recommendations), the SDK MUST aggregate data from [identical Instruments](api.md#instrument) together in its export pipeline.

+#### Name conflict

+The [`name`](./api.md#instrument-name-syntax) of an Instrument is defined to be case-insensitive.
+If an SDK uses a case-sensitive encoding to represent this `name`, a duplicate instrument registration will occur when a user passes multiple casings of the same `name`.

+If a duplicate instrument registration occurs due to an Instrument name conflict, the Meter MUST return distinct instruments for each casing and log an appropriate error as described above.
+Unifying of the names is expected to be better handled "downstream" in an exporter or collection system that will have better context for how to handle the conflict.

 ### Instrument name